-- (1) The regulations that are set forth in subsection F below, both acknowledge and recognize that improvements that are proposed or undertaken within the right-of way of many some of the scenic corridor roadways, are under the jurisdiction of Middlesex County.
-However, it is the intent of the Township to encourage the County to the extent possible, not to require, endorse or otherwise encourage any improvements which undermine the purposes set forth in subsection C above, unless absolutely necessary for the health and safety of the public. - (2) Such improvements would include the following: - (a) Widening the paved cartway of the roadway, including the provision of turn lanes or acceleration or deceleration lanes. - (b) The provision of curbs along the roadway edge. - (c) The provision of sidewalks, street lighting fixtures or shade trees. - (d) Requiring or/undertaking the realignment of any portion on the roadway. - (e) Increasing the posted speed limit along the roadway. - (f) Unnecessarily requiring or undertaking the removal of mature trees and vegetation within the right-of-way. - (3) (g) The following improvements within the right-of-way are not discouraged: Such improvements which would not be precluded from being undertaken are roadway striping for bike lanes, or the provisions of appropriate signage, or the addition of bike lanes or the widening of the paved cartway to add separate bike lanes and the addition of appropriate signage related thereto.
+(1) The regulations that are set forth in subsection F below, both acknowledge and recognize that improvements that are proposed or undertaken within the right-of way of some of the scenic corridor roadways, are under the jurisdiction of Middlesex County.
+However, it is the intent of the Township to encourage the

+County to the extent possible, not to require, endorse or otherwise encourage any improvements which undermine the purposes set forth in subsection C above, unless absolutely necessary for the health and safety of the public.

+- (2) Such improvements would include the following: - (a) Widening the paved cartway of the roadway, including the provision of turn lanes or acceleration or deceleration lanes. - (b) The provision of curbs along the roadway edge. - (c) The provision of sidewalks, street lighting fixtures or shade trees. - (d) Requiring or/undertaking the realignment of any portion on the roadway. - (e) Increasing the posted speed limit along the roadway. - (f) Unnecessarily requiring or undertaking the removal of mature trees and vegetation within the right-of-way. - (g) The following improvements within the right-of-way are not discouraged: roadway striping for bike lanes, the addition of bike lanes or the widening of the paved cartway to add separate bike lanes and the addition of appropriate signage related thereto.